tsunamishadow/bonusheroes/generalpatchnotes.md

 ### PHANTOM ASSASSIN: ABILITY REWORK

+-   Stifling Dagger manacost increased from 30/25/20/15 to 30
 -   Phantom Strike Cooldown rescaled from 14/11/8/5 to 11/9/7/5
 -   Phantom Strike cast point reduced from 0.3 to 0.25
 -   Phantom Strike Attack Speed rescaled from 130 to 100/125/150/175
 -   Phantom Strike no longer has an attack limit
 -   Phantom Strike Attack Speed bonus now lasts for 2.5 seconds
-- Phantom Strike attack speed duration reduced from 2.5 to 2.25
+- Phantom Strike attack speed duration reduced from 2.5 to 2
 -   Phantom Strike Manacost rescaled from 50 to 35/40/45/50
 -   Phantom Strike Attack Speed bonus no longer depends on attacking the specific target
 -   Blur's non-evasion passive component has been changed into an active, evasion component is unchanged.
 Causes enemies to be unable to see you (like smoke) until you are within 600 units of an enemy hero or buildings.
 Does not dispel when attacking.
 Lingers around for 0.75 seconds before going away after being near an enemy hero.
 Lasts 25 seconds.
 Cast Point: 0.4.
 Cooldown: 60/55/50/45.
-Manacost: 30
+Manacost: 50
-- Coup de Grace damage reduced from 230/340/450% to 210/330/450%
+- Coup de Grace damage reduced from 230/340/450% to 200/325/450%
 - Level 15 Talent reduced from -4 Armor to -3

 ### PHANTOM LANCER: